ibm-cloud-docs/image-templates/create-standard-image.md

 ## Before you begin
 {: #byb-create_template}

-First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

-* Navigate to your console's device menu.
+* Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).